Juvenile Criminal Defense Attorney in Plymouth County, MA

 We vigorously defend against any juvenile criminal charges, including:

 Andrew H.P.
-Norton is based in Brockton and serves all of Southeast Massachusetts.
-Attorney Norton regularly represent young adults and teenagers from the towns of Bridgewater, Easton, Stoughton, Hanover, Rockland, and Quincy, as well as the Plymouth County juvenile courts at Hingham, Wareham, Brockton and Plymouth.
+Norton is based in West Bridgewater and serves all of Southeastern Massachusetts.
+Plymouth County juvenile defense attorney Norton regularly represent young adults and teenagers from the towns of Bridgewater, Easton, Fall River, New Bedford, Middleborough, Halifax, Taunton and other communities in Plymouth and Bristol County.

 While most of our clients are kids who do not have a criminal history, we also represent kids charged as youthful offenders.
-If convicted of a serious crime (assault with a weapon, sexual assault, many drug charges and other felony crimes) the juvenile can be committed to custody of the Department of Youth up to age 18.
-Mr. Norton understands the importance of fighting these charges vigorously to prevent such punishments.
+If convicted of a serious crime (assault with a weapon, sexual assault, many drug charges and other felony crimes), the juvenile can be committed to the custody of the Department of Youth up to age 18.
+Attorney Norton understands the importance of fighting these charges vigorously to prevent such punishments.

 We represent juveniles in both the criminal and administrative proceedings to fight the charges or get the most beneficial plea agreement.
-Contact a Brockton juvenile defense lawyer with experience and results for a free consultation.
+Contact a Plymouth County juvenile defense lawyer with experience and results for a free consultation.
+Call 508-427-5700 in West Bridgewater.